 Founded in 1977, Singer’s Elliott Management is one of the oldest private investment firms of its kind under continuous management.
 The Elliott funds’ investors include large institutions, college and charitable endowments, family offices, and friends and employees of the firm.

 Singer is among a group of creditors seeking payment from Argentina for bond defaults.
 Ghana detained an Argentine Navy ship in October on the bondholders’ request and Argentine President Cristina Fernandez de Kirchner took a chartered flight to Indonesia this month to avoid creditors seizing the nation’s plane.

-Hess has retained Goldman Sachs Group Inc. (GS) as its financial adviser on the terminal sales.
+Hess has retained Goldman Sachs Group Inc. (GS:US) as its financial adviser on the terminal sales.